Research Article

 Keywords

-Timbre recognition hearing loss music pitch musical instrument temporal spectral
+Timbre recognition hearing loss music musical instrument temporal spectral

 Rights and permissions